Glossary Term

 MX RECORD

 An MX (Mail Exchanger) record is a DNS entry that tells the world which mail server is responsible for accepting email for a domain.
-When someone sends a message to anyone@example.com, the sending server queries DNS for the MX records of example.com and delivers the message to the host they point to (often a Google Workspace, Microsoft 365, Fastmail or Zoho Mail address).
-MX records can have multiple targets with priorities, so backup mail servers receive mail if the primary is down.
-They are completely independent from a domain's web hosting; you can host your website with one provider and email with another.
+When someone sends a message to [email protected], the sending server queries DNS for the MX records of example.com and delivers the message to the host they point to, often a Google Workspace, Microsoft 365, Fastmail or Zoho Mail address.
+Each MX record has a priority number, lower is preferred, and a target hostname that must itself resolve via an A or AAAA record.
+A domain typically carries 2 to 5 MX records, so backup mail servers accept mail if the primary is unreachable, though most small domains only need one provider's set.
+MX records are completely independent from a domain's web hosting: you can host your website with one provider and email with another, and moving one without carrying across the other is the single most common cause of email outages after a DNS migration.

 How it works